score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

 linkTitle: "score-compose"
 weight: 5
 description: >
-    This section describes how to set define environment variables for score-compose.
+    This section describes how to define environment variables for score-compose.
 ---

 When `docker compose` runs a service, it is possible to pass information from the host to the container through environment variables.